avadhut-noola/WebDevWork/40ComplexState/Managing Complex State in React Notes.md

 Here's what you need to know about managing complex state:

 **Key Principles**
-- Single Source of Truth: Combine related state into objects rather than using multiple useState hooks
+- Single Source of Truth: Store related state in a single object to ensure consistency and avoid synchronization issues.
 - Immutability: Always update state immutably to prevent side effects and ensure proper re-rendering
 - Computed Properties: Derive values from the state rather than storing them separately
 - Structured Updates: Use functional updates when the new state depends on the previous state